arunkpatra/arunkpatra-personal-blog/content/posts/dharmaraja.md

 ## Prologue

 _The Indian way of life is woven with yarns of a multitude of faiths, beliefs and convictions.
 If the warp of our culture’s fabric is rationale, the weft has to be belief.
-That fabric is dyed with hues of tradition and rituals, and printed with rich printing blocks from Hindu mythology.
+That fabric is dyed with hues of tradition and rituals, and block printed with rich patterns from Hindu mythology.
 An extraordinarily rich and complex cultural canvas is the result._

 _Hindu mythology just like Egyptian, Greek or Norse mythology, plays a very important role in carrying forward human culture.
 It’s not only a way of preserving what has come to pass, but also a great source of inspiration and knowledge for the present and future.
 While the root word of mythology is myth, mythology itself is probably not just myth.
 Even if it were, isn’t it just beautiful?_